pluvionauts/pluvionauts.github.io/about.md

 ### Supported by patrons

-**The Pluvionauts** project should only be funded by its patrons, from all around the world that should ensure the Independence of the project.
+**The Pluvionauts** project should only be funded by its patrons, from all around the world.
+This system should ensure the independence of the project.
 Note that in practice, the ability to support is still work in progress but I'll get there at some point.

 ### Free(libre)